dvpramodkumar/Exploratory_Data_Analysis/README.md

 ## Exploratory_Data_Analysis

-This repo contains code from different sources.
+This repo contains code from different books/sources.
 They are:

 1. Exploratory Data Analysis (EDA) course at Indiana University (STAT-S 670)
 2. R for Data Science code snippets